-- At least 80% of Program graduates will complete the Program requirements within 150% of the Program length (3 years) - At least 70% of Program graduates will be employed in the field of nutrition/dietetics within 12 months of graduation - At least 70% of Program graduates will take the Commission on Dietetics Registration (CDR) credentialing exam for dietitian-nutritionists within 12 months of Program completion - At least 80% of graduates over a five-year period will pass the CDR exam within one year following the first attempt
+- At least 80% of students complete program requirements within 3 years (150% of planned program length. - Of graduates who seek employment, at least 70% are employed in nutrition and dietetics or related fields within 12 months of graduation. - At least 70% of program graduates will take the Commission on Dietetics Registration (CDR) credentialing exam for dietitian-nutritionists within 12 months of Program completion. - The program's one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%.